Dacrydium cupressinum: Ecology

 The kākāpō feeds on the fruits of D. cupressinum, which are high in calcium and vitamins.

 Rhynchodes ursus, a weevil, along with several other insect species, feeds on the stems and leaves of D. cupressinum.

-D. cupressinums seeds are dispersed by gravity and by fruit-eating animals (frugivores).
+Dacrydium cupressinums seeds are dispersed by gravity and by fruit-eating animals (frugivores).
 These seeds are well-adapted to be dispersed by birds; primary dispersers of the seeds include bellbirds, kererū, and the tūī.
 Brown creepers, fantails, grey warblers, riflemen, silvereyes, and tomtits have been observed in association with the tree.
 Other birds, such as white-eyes and house sparrows, feed on the tree's receptacles (fleshy fruit-like structures).
 The tree is known to be browsed by deer and possums, which browse the seedlings and consume the foliage and branchlets, respectively.
 Excrements of the wētā are frequently found in seed traps, which could indicate that wētā consume the seeds of the tree.
 The seeds have been recorded being destroyed by chaffinches, mice, rats, and wētā.

-D. cupressinums fruits are an important food and vitamin resource for the native flightless parrot, the kākāpō, which feeds on the fruits.
+Dacrydium cupressinums fruits are an important food and vitamin resource for the native flightless parrot, the kākāpō, which feeds on the fruits.
 The fruits are high in calcium and vitamins, and the kākāpō may have adapted to survive prolonged periods of limited access to these resources.
 The kākāpō will only mate during years of heavy fruiting.

 Several species of insects have been recorded as feeding on the stems and leaves, including: stick insects, weevils, Pyrgotis species, and looper caterpillars, from Pseudocoremia fenerata.
 Other wood-boring insects on D. cupressinum include: Ambeodontus tristis, Calliprason pallidus, Prionoplus reticularis, Rhynchodes ursus, and Platypus species.
 The tree also serves as a host for two beetle species, Euderia squamosa and Sommatidia antarctica, both of which lay their eggs and feed on the tree.
 Despite these two beetles sharing similar life cycles, certain distinguishing features allow for the differentiation between their infestations and association with the tree.
 The larvae of Otiorhynchus sulcatus, an introduced species of weevil, can cause damage to seedling's roots in nursery beds.
 D. cupressinum is very sensitive to fire and is one of the most flammable New Zealand tree species.
 It is likely the tree has not evolved to be resistant against fire or develop particular traits against flammability, as fire is uncommon in the communities where the tree grows.
 D. cupressinum is a very wind-resistant tree, particularly when growing on deep soils.
 However, if damaged, the trees will not regrow by producing coppice shoots, which is a tree regrowth method by producing new shoots.